How do I apply for a Summit County Library Card?

 How do I renew items checked out on my card?

-Library materials may be renewed online with your library card number or you can call any branch to renew items over the phone.
-Visit the Library Services page to learn how to renew online.
+Library materials may be renewed on our website using the My Account link on the top right of the page with your last name and library card number.
+Or you can call any branch to renew items over the phone.
+Visit the Library Services page to learn more.
 Renewals will be blocked if:

 · There is billed item on the library account.